Mercury Meltdown: Gameplay

 Mercury Meltdown introduces the Playground; a circular arena, with most of the items found in stages to play and test with.
-Another new mechanic is the ability to change the mercury into 3 new states: Cold, Hot, and Solid.
-The Hot state makes the mercury an easily splittable liquid that travels quickly.
-The Cold state makes the mercury a semi-solid blob that moves slowly and is harder to split.
-The Solid state turns the mercury into a solid ball that can't be split, allowing it to traverse over rails.
-Multiplayer is accessible between two PSPs via Ad-Hoc wireless mode or online network infrastructure mode.
-In multiplayer mode, players can participate in battle mode in which players can race each other from previously unlocked single player levels.
-Bonus stars are replaced with battle pick-ups that can assist players or hinder their opponent.
+Another new mechanic is the ability to change the mercury into 3 new states: Hot, Cold, and Solid.
+The Hot state turns the mercury into a near-liquid blob that travels more quickly, but is very easy to split.
+The Cold state turns the mercury into a semi-solid blob that is harder to split, but moves slowly.
+The Solid state turns the mercury into a solid ball that can never be split, allowing it to traverse over rails, but not through spikes.
+Multiplayer is accessible via Ad-Hoc wireless mode or online network infrastructure mode.
+In multiplayer mode, two players can participate in battle mode in which players can race each other on any of the unlocked single-player levels.
+Bonus stars are replaced with battle pick-ups that can assist the player or hinder the opponent.

-In addition to the main game, Mercury Meltdown introduces five unlockable party games: Rodeo, Race, Metrix, Shove, and Paint.
+Mercury Meltdown also includes five unlockable party games: Rodeo, Race, Metrix, Shove, and Paint.
 In Rodeo, players tilt the stage to prevent the mercury from falling off.
-In Race, players race mercury around a track.
-Metrix is a match 3 puzzle minigame requiring one to make a group of three or more colored blobs that fits inside a pre-defined grid.
-In Shove, players aim the mercury for the center spot of a target, avoiding hazards; similar to curling.
-In Paint, players move the mercury to paint the tray in their respected colors before the opponent does.
-These can be unlocked by collecting the bonus stars in the main game.
-All the party games can be played in single-player and multiplayer.
+Race has players take control of the mercury as it speeds around a track.
+Metrix is a match-three puzzle mini game requiring one to make a group of three or more colored blobs that fit inside a pre-defined grid.
+Shove is a mini game similar to curling where players aim the mercury for the center spot of a target, avoiding hazards.
+In Paint, players move the mercury to paint the tray in their respective colors before the opponent does.
+All of these games are unlocked by accumulating bonus stars from stage completion in the main game and can be played in single-player and multiplayer.